 - 2.11.10.
 The system behaviour during a MRM. - 2.11.12.
 The system behaviour during an EM. - 2.12.
-Data Storage System for Automated Driving (DSSAD) - 2.12.1.
+Data Storage System for Automated Driving (DSSAD)3 - 2.12.1.
 Any vehicle with an automated driving function such as ALKS must be equipped with a DSSAD which must fulfil the requirements as specified in [Regulation X or Annex X of this Regulation]. - 2.13.
-Cyber security - Annex [X] Testing ALKS [To be discussed] - Annex [X] Complex Electronic Systems
+Cyber security4 - Annex [X] Testing ALKS [To be discussed] - Annex [X] Complex Electronic Systems5

-&lt;sup>3 To be revised in accordance with IWG EDR/DSSAD and subject to GRVA decision.
+3 To be revised in accordance with IWG EDR/DSSAD and subject to GRVA decision.

-$^{\rm 4}$ To be revised in accordance with TF CS/OTA and subject to GRVA decision.
+4 To be revised in accordance with TF CS/OTA and subject to GRVA decision.

-$^{5}$ To be revised in accordance with IWG VMAD and subject to GRVA decision.
+5 To be revised in accordance with IWG VMAD and subject to GRVA decision.